Microsoft-USEduAzure/workshops/serverless/create-serverless-sql.md

     | **Location** | South Central US | Use the location nearest you. |
     | **Pricing tier** | F0 | Start with the lowest tier.
 If you run out of calls, scale to a higher tier.|
     | **Resource group** | ServerlessWkrshp | Use the same resource group for all services in this tutorial.|

+1. Follow the form flow to fill out the information
 ![Configure Database Server](media/27-configure-database-server.png)
 1. Configure database
 ![Configure Database](media/28-configure-database.png)